How Damian Thomas Helps Independents Dominate The Digital Music Realm - Merlin

 How does Merlin help with those challenges?

 Merlin acts as a great sounding board and provides us with the most up-to-date information about the latest developments at the DSPs.
-I will often chat to Merlin to ask for their advice about how to approach a service such as TikTok or Twitch or a particular promo opportunity and they always provide me with great feedback.
+I will often chat to Merlin to ask for their advice about how to approach a service such as Snap or Twitch or a particular promo opportunity and they always provide me with great feedback.
 Merlin is extremely well connected and it’s so valuable to have them to talk to.
 I can’t thank Merlin enough for all that they do for Kartel and the Independents.
 When I was at Warner, there were so many teams or people that I could reach out to if I had a question about a nuanced way that a service works or a legal query.

 “Being an independent company, it’s up to us to find out the best way to approach something, and Merlin is a great go-to expert in the digital streaming space that we can reach out to.”